UofABioinformaticsHub/Intro-NGS-Sept-2018/notes/working_with_alignments.md

 These give useful information about the type of alignment that has been performed on the read.
 In the first few reads we called up earlier, most had the value `..M` where `..` is some number.
 These are the perfect Matches, where the sequence has aligned exactly.
-The other abbreviations in common use are I (insertion), D (deletion) & S(substitution).
+The other abbreviations in common use are I (insertion), D (deletion) & S (soft-clipping).
+Soft-clipping is a strategy used by aligners to mask mismatches, so these are often analagous to substitutions.
+Hard-clipping (H) is an alternative strategy, but the difference between the two is beyond the scope of today.

-What is the interpretation of the first `CIGAR` string in your set of alignments?
+*What is the interpretation of the first `CIGAR` string in your set of alignments?*